Integrating domain knowledge: using hierarchies to improve deep classifiers: Experiments

-This section provides an overview, combining the results over the different datasets. \Cref{tbl:expoverview} provides the most important facts for each dataset.
-We report the accuracy at the end of training for the one-hot encoding baseline as well as our method.
-Speedup is quantified in two ways.
-Overall speedup indicates how much faster our hierarchical method achieves the end-of-training accuracy of the baseline, measured in number of training steps.
+\Cref{tbl:expoverview} provides the most important facts for each dataset.
+We report the accuracy at the end of training for the one-hot baseline as well as our method.
+Overall speedup indicates how much faster in terms of training steps our hierarchical method achieves the end-of-training accuracy of the baseline.
 Initial speedup looks at the accuracy delivered by our method after the first validation interval.
-We then measure how much longer the baseline needs to match that number.
+We then measure how much longer the baseline needs to catch up.

 On all 3 datasets, the initial training is faster using our method.
 However, we only observe an improvement in classification accuracy on ImageNet and NABirds.
-With CIFAR-100, the benefits of adding the hierarchical information to the training are limited to the speed of learning.
-There are a few possible explanations for this observation:
+With CIFAR-100, the benefits of adding hierarchical information are limited to training speed.
+There are a few possible explanations for this:

-The CIFAR-100 dataset is the only dataset that requires a manual mapping to an external hierarchy, whereas the other datasets either supply one or have labels directly derived from one.
-The manual mapping is a possible error source and as such, could explain the observation.
+First, the CIFAR-100 dataset is the only dataset that requires a manual mapping to an external hierarchy, whereas the other datasets either supply one or have labels directly derived from one.
+The manual mapping is a possible error source and as such, could explain the observation, as could the small image size.

-The second possible reason lies in the difference between semantic similarity and visual similarity \cite{Deselaers2011Visual}.
+The second possible reason lies in the difference between semantic similarity and visual similarity \cite{brust_not_2018,Deselaers2011Visual}.
 Semantic similarity relates two classes using their meaning.
 It can be extracted from hierarchies such as WordNet \cite{Fellbaum1998WordNet}, for example by looking at distances in the graph.
-Other relationships can also be used to establish semantic distances, \eg synonymy, troponymy or meronymy.
 Visual similarity on the other hand relates images that look alike, regardless of the meaning behind them.
-When classifying, we group images by semantic similarity because they contain objects of the same class, even if they share no visual characteristics, possibly making the classification problem more complex.
-This may be exacerbated when adding more information based on semantics and not properties of the images themselves.
+When classifying, we group images by semantics, even if they share no visual characteristics.
+Adding information based on only semantics can thus lead to problems.